 A vape requires a good battery.
 Only vape juice and atomizers are as important to the experience.
 Like those components, your battery has to suit your device and your style of vaping.
-Whether you're looking for high power, long-running times, or something in between, this page lays out some of the best batteries for vaping in 2021.
+Whether you're looking for high power, long-running times, or something in between, this page lays out some of the best batteries for vaping.
 Get the most out of your vape with the right battery.

 A vape battery is just a replaceable lithium-ion battery.
 Not a battery you find in a convenience store, but a regular battery nonetheless.
 Although vape batteries are often thought of as particular to vaping, they are the same types of batteries used in other electronic devices, like power tools, flashlights, lanterns, laptops, radios, electric bikes, and even electric cars.
 That said, no major battery manufacturer publicly endorses the usage of their batteries in the context of vaping, and no batteries from other devices should be swapped for usage with your vape mods.